VLS-1 V01: Launch

-2nd attempt

-On November 2, during the countdown the timer had to be paused for about 15 minutes due to a plane crossing the restricted airspace.
+On November 2, during the countdown, the timer had to be paused for about 15 minutes due to a plane crossing the restricted airspace.

-At 12h25m a.m.
+At 12:25 a.m.
 (UTC) the rocket was launched with a mass of 50 tons at the time of launch.
 Within about a minute the technicians noticed a problem with strap-on booster D, which caused the rocket to climb at an incline.
 Although the vehicle corrected the inclination, about seven tons of dead weight unbalanced the ascent, which led, 65 seconds after launch, to the remote destruction of a satellite worth $5 million and a $6.5 million rocket.
 It was later revealed that of the four boosters, one was not engaged, causing it to go off course.
 The rocket was destroyed at a height of 3230 m, and its debris fell into the interdicted sea area about 2 km from the launch pad.
 At the time of the destruction, the rocket was going 700 km/h.

-A 15-minute pause was taken in the picture chain operated by Radiobrás and broadcast to auditoriums with guests in Brasilia, São Luís and São José dos Campos.
+A 15-minute pause was taken in the picture chain operated by Radiobrás and broadcast to auditoriums with guests in Brasília, São Luís and São José dos Campos.
 On the return of the broadcast, Colonel Thiago da Silva announced the failure.

 Aftermath

-Luiz Gylvan Meira Filho, then president of the Brazilian Space Agency, noted that the fact that the rocket sought to correct its trajectory was an engineering success.
+Luiz Gylvan Meira Filho, the then-president of the Brazilian Space Agency, noted that the fact that the rocket sought to correct its trajectory was an engineering success.
 The investigation pointed to a malfunctioning "mechanical safety device", that hindered the transmission of the pyrotechnic order, as responsible for the accident.
+Fabio Wagner Costa, from the University Center of Brasília, reports that the test was considered positive because it allowed "the validation of important components, including the control system".

 A professor at the Aeronautics Institute of Technology, speaking anonymously to the media, said that the accident could have been avoided if the entire boosters assembly had been tested in an integrated manner, but the CTA tests only addressed each strap-on booster separately.
 The "integrated test", with all four boosters, only occurred with the launch, contrary to what the ITA had advised.
 The military was warned about the risk of an accident months before the launch.
 Not all the tests were performed on the safety mechanism responsible for the accident due to the pressure to get the launch done on time.

 The next launch occurred in 1999, ending with the remote destruction of the vehicle and the SACI-2 satellite about three minutes after liftoff.